HridayHegde/command-buttons/README.md

 1. **Download**: Get the latest release from the [**📥 Releases Page**](../../releases)
 2. **Install**: Place the `.jar` file in your Minecraft `mods` folder
 3. **Launch**: Start Minecraft with the Fabric profile
-4. **Enjoy**: Open your inventory (E key) to see the buttons in the top-left corner!
+4. **Enjoy**: Open your inventory (E key) to see the 6 square buttons arranged horizontally in the top-left corner!

 > 💡 **Tip**: Look for the latest release with the green "Latest" tag for the most stable version.

 ## Usage

-Simply open your inventory and click the buttons in the top-left corner.
+Simply open your inventory and click the buttons in the top-left corner. **Hover over any button to see a tooltip** explaining what it does.
 The buttons work in both Survival and Creative modes:

 - **Single Player**: Commands execute immediately
 - **Multiplayer**: Requires operator permissions for most commands